Jermaine Jenas: Tottenham Hotspur

-Rumours of Jenas' unhappiness were confirmed early in the 2005–06 season by manager Graeme Souness, when he revealed Jenas was not enjoying life at Newcastle, and the player reportedly compared life at the club to living "in a goldfish bowl".
+Rumours of Jenas' unhappiness were confirmed early in the 2005–06 season by manager Graeme Souness, when he said that Jenas was not enjoying life at Newcastle, and the player reportedly compared life at the club to living "in a goldfish bowl".
 He was subsequently sold to Tottenham Hotspur on transfer deadline day – 31 August – for an initial fee of £7 million.
 Throughout the season, Jenas netted seven goals from midfield as Tottenham qualified for the UEFA Cup.
 He marked his return from a 13-match absence through injury by scoring the second goal in Tottenham's 3–1 FA Cup fourth round win over Southend United.

 Jenas signed a new five-year deal with Tottenham on 29 August 2007, keeping him at the club until 2012.

 Under Juande Ramos, Jenas' form improved greatly and he initially produced occasional impressive performances, partly due to the new regime but also from some personal words of encouragement from the Spaniard.
 Jenas played in the 1–1 draw and the 5–1 victory over rivals Arsenal in both legs of the semi-finals of the League Cup, scoring the opening goals in both matches.
 Jenas set up Jonathan Woodgate for the winning goal in the 2–1 League Cup final victory over Chelsea on 24 February 2008.

 At the end of July 2008, Jenas added a one-year extension to his five-year contract, keeping him at Tottenham until 2013.
 A few days later, he was named as Spurs' new vice-captain following the departures of Robbie Keane and Paul Robinson.
 On 26 December against Fulham, Jenas made his 100th league appearance for Tottenham.
 He scored the only goal in a 1–0 win over West Bromwich Albion.